rh-mobb/aro-workshop-content/aro-content/ops/4-deploy-vm-aso.md

 1. Custom Resource Definitions (CRDs) for each of the Azure services that a Kubernetes user can provision.
 2. A Kubernetes controller that manages the Azure resources represented by the user-specified Custom Resources.
 The controller attempts to synchronize the desired state in the user-specified Custom Resource with the actual state of that resource in Azure, creating it if it doesn't exist, updating it if it has been changed, or deleting it.

-In this workshop, we use ASO to provision a PostgreSQL DB and connect applications to Azure resources from within Kubernetes
+In this step, we use ASO to provision a PostgreSQL DB and connect applications to Azure resources from within Kubernetes

 ### Prerequisites